schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Statewide Avarice

-A pediatrician rules a intolerance at a mixed fire escape.
+A pediatrician rules an intolerance at a mixed fire escape.

 ## Battling